Jon Bruning: Early life, education and legal career

 Bruning was born and raised in Lincoln, Nebraska, a fifth generation Nebraskan, and graduated from Lincoln Southeast High School.
 After high school, Bruning went on to the University of Nebraska–Lincoln where he received a bachelor's degree in 1990 with High Distinction.
 Bruning was a member of Phi Beta Kappa and the Innocents Society, a senior honor society at Nebraska that honors 13 seniors for leadership, scholarship and service.
 After completing his undergraduate studies, Bruning attended the University of Nebraska College of Law, where he received his Juris Doctor in 1994.

 In 1995, Bruning married Deonne Niemack; the couple has two children, Lauren and Jack.

 Bruning served as general counsel for Vital Learning Corporation from 1995 to 1997.

 Political career

 Nebraska Legislature

 Bruning ran to represent the 3rd district of the Nebraska Legislature in 1996.
-He defeated incumbent Michael Avery 55%–44%.
+He defeated incumbent Michael T. Avery 55%–44%.
 He was the youngest member of the legislature.
 In 1998, he sponsored a bill that would extend loans to college students in order to encourage them to stay in the state.
 He won re-election in 2000 unopposed.
+He resigned from the Legislature on November 6, 2002, immediately prior to a special legislative session to consider changes to the state's death penalty laws, citing his desire to avoid any conflict of interest following his election as Attorney General.